 Along with Mount Athos and Russia, another greater area including Moldavia, Transylvania and Wallachia, constituted the third most significant place for silversmithery during the Late Ottoman period.
 Documents and dedicative inscriptions on silver artefacts, kept in important monastery centres such as Patmos, attest to the generosity of the Moldavian and Transylvanian princes.
 Also documented in the sources is the financial support offered to the churches of Constantinople by the princes of Wallachia and Transylvania.
 Moldavia, Transylvania and Wallachia inherited a great tradition in silversmithery, a legacy which appears to have contributed greatly to the introduction of western elements in the Orthodox religious art.
 Goldsmiths and silversmiths working for Wallachian princes created a fusion style combining the Byzantine iconographical standards with western manierisms, thus playing a key part in the dissemination of the rococo and baroque styles to the Balkans and the silversmithery workshops in the capital.

-Most of the extant silver artefacts from the Later Ottoman period of Constantinople are religious objects appropriated for liturgical use.
+Another area in the Balkans that became a significant centre for silversmithery during the 18th century was Epirus.
+Catalogues of a census conducted by the Ecumenical Patriarchate in Constantinople indicate that the ecclesiastical silversmithery of Epirus was transferred, due to the relocation of silversmiths, to Constantinople.
+4. Ideological context of silversmithery in Constantinople Most of the extant silver artefacts from the Later Ottoman period of Constantinople are religious objects appropriated for liturgical use.
 There is, however, a small group of silver artefacts bearing lay decorations.
 Important information on the ideological context of Late Ottoman Constantinople is obtained by these lay silver objects.
 Gods (eg. Athena) and heroes, kings and emperors (Alexander the Great, Constantine the Great, Constantine Palaiologos) from the furthest and nearest Greek past, mythical personages and subjects (eg. Laocoön, Dionysus, the abduction of Persephone), as well as lay symbols (zodiac signs) –themes, which at the same time appear in western lithography and copper engravings as well as ceramic objects made from majolica that were manufactured in England and France– comprised the popular subject matter of the Orthodox silversmiths of Constantinople.
 These subjects were a part of a greater intellectual and cultural movement aiming to idealize Greek antiquity.
 Besides this archaeognostic iconographical material, one must not forget that among the Greeks lay a belief in cultural superiority, as the recipients of these cultural objects considered themselves the descendants of a common and continuous ancient Greek and Byzantine legacy.
 Greek demand for historical unity resulted in the ascension of some highly symbolic phenomena, such as the revival of ancient mythological subjects, in an attempt to stress the ancient roots and origin of Hellenism.
-Within this context, furthermore, the image of Alexander the Great was revived; Alexander was a personage that remained alive within the collective popular memory, incarnating the amplification of the national ideology and personifying the symbolic national unity of all Greeks.
+Within this context, furthermore, the image of Alexander the Great was revived; Alexander was a personage that remained alive within the collective popular memory, incarnating the amplification of the national ideology and personifying the symbolic national unity of all Greeks. |